AETHERWING eMOTORSPORTS // OPS

 3.1 Championship Commitment

-GR Aetherwing has fully transitioned into operational status.
-Drivers accepting a seat for a Championship Series are committing to the full schedule.
-"Cherry-picking" races is not permitted for points-paying entries.
+Drivers accepting a seat for a championship series are committing to the full schedule.
+Cherry-picking races is not permitted for points-paying entries.

 3.2 Absence Protocol

-If a driver cannot attend a scheduled league race, they must notify management via the Discord at least 3 hours in advance.
+If a driver cannot attend a scheduled league race, they must notify management via Discord at least three hours in advance.

 3.3 Communication

-All drivers must be in the team Discord voice channel at least 15 minutes prior to qualifying for the pre-race briefing.
-"Radio silence" during a race is discouraged; communication regarding pit cycles is mandatory.
+Drivers should be in team voice chat at least 15 minutes before qualifying for pre-race briefing.
+Race communication regarding pit cycles, incidents, and strategy is expected.

 3.4 Punctuality

-The car must be on the grid on time.
-Missing the grid or starting from pit lane due to poor time management forfeits team points and will be reviewed as a performance infraction.
+Cars must be on the grid on time.
+Missing the grid or starting from pit lane due to poor time management will be reviewed as a performance issue.

 3.5 Post-Race Debrief

-Following the conclusion of a race, drivers are expected to remain in voice chat for a brief "cool down" and debrief to discuss strategy hits and misses, regardless of the race result.
+Following the conclusion of a race, drivers are expected to remain available for a brief debrief to review strategy, incidents, and team performance.

 04. On-Track Conduct